 We are grateful to share with you what we feel to be some of the best, most productive, nutritious, and beautiful varieties we know of.

 Back in the winter of 1996 the idea of Seven Seeds Farm was birthed on the north slope of Sugarloaf Mountain - a wild northern spur of the rugged Siskiyou Crest that straddles the Oregon / California border.
 The dream was to inspire others to honor water, soil, food, animals, nature and each other by doing just that.
 Since then we’ve always been rooted deeply in the fertile soil of a, “show me, don’t tell me” ethos.
 Farming as a means to the ends of living simply on the land, grateful for being connected to the sources of sustenance, surplus as an outgrowth of tending the land and a farm business as a vehicle to sharing it.
-21 years later, we are still at it on the same mountainside, alongside the same delicious spring fed creek, still saving seeds and marveling at nature’s compelling beauty.
+All these years later, we are still at it on the same mountainside, alongside the same delicious spring fed creek, still saving seeds and marveling at nature’s compelling beauty.

-For many years we produced large quantities of 40+ organic vegetable and flower seed varieties per year for many different national-scale seed companies.
+For many years we produced large quantities of organic vegetable and flower seed varieties per year for many different national-scale seed companies.
 Then in 2009, after a number of years beginning to dabble in plant breeding and varietal improvement work we were ready to hang our own shingle and thus Siskiyou Seeds was born.
+We were fortunate to receive a helpful start with the remnant seed bank from SOW Organic Seeds after it's founder, Alan Vanet passed on.
 Since then we have gone from growing all of the seed ourselves on 3-4 different fields scattered around our valley to producing about half the seed ourselves and working with other skillful organic seed growers throughout the Cascadia bioregion to create a diverse offering.

 “I have great faith in a seed.”
 Henry David Thoreau